toddmaustin/bringup-bench/README.md

 ```
 This command will first "clean" the benchmark directory and then "build" the application, and "test" that it is running correctly.
 The \<target> indicates the specific target that the application should be built for.
 Currently, Bringup-Bench support the following targets:

-- **Linux host target - TARGET=host** - This target builds the benchmark to run as a Linux application.
+- **Linux host target - TARGET=host** - This target builds the benchmarks to run as a Linux application.

-- **Standalone target - TARGET=sa** - This target builds the benchmark to run as a memory-only standalone application.
+- **Standalone target - TARGET=sa** - This target builds the benchmarks to run as a memory-only standalone application.
 For this target, all benchmark output is spooled to a pre-defined memory buffer, and the libmin\_success() and libmin\_fail() intefaces result in the application spinning at a specific code address.
 This mode is designed for bringing up CPUs and accelerators that do not yet have any OS or device I/O support.
 See common/libtarg.c for the internal intefaces used to spool program output to internal buffers.
 This particular target is useful in bringing up CPUs when they still have no I/O support, simply spool benchmark output to DRAM, and dump the DRAM after the benchmark completes.

+- **Simple_System target - TARGET=simple** - This target build the benchmarks to run in the RISC-V Simple_System simulation environment.
+Simple_system allows hardware developers to ...
+By default, this is an integer computation only mode, so any FP in the benchmarks will be emulated with GCC's soft-float support.

 Each benchmark support three standard Makefile targets: build, test, and clean